-Corporate general and administrative, exploration and legal and accounting expenses for the three months ended March 31, 2015 decreased by approximately \$0.1 million from the comparable period in 2014.
-General and administrative expense increased primarily as a result of increases in non-cash charges associated with the granting of stock options and other costs.
-Exploration expenses decreased due to the termination of activity on the Tortuga project in 2014.
+Corporate general and administrative expense for the three and nine months ended September 30, 2015 decreased from the comparable periods in 2014 primarily due to costs associated with the restructuring of convertible notes in 2014.
+Exploration expenses decreased due to the termination of activity on the La Tortuga project in 2014.
 The decrease in legal and accounting expense is primarily attributable to a decrease in fees incurred for corporate and tax planning activities.